Division of Student Affairs > Student Services > Health & Wellness > Health Resources > Required Vector LMS Courses

 At DePaul University, we care about all of our students and the education provided in SAPG will offer our graduate students and law students education and knowledge that will help them care for themselves, others and the DePaul community to create a safer and healthier campus environment.

-Sexual Assault Prevention for Undergraduates - Part I will require approximately 45-60 minutes to complete and Part II will take approximately 20 minutes to complete.
+Sexual Assault Prevention for Undergraduates - This module will require approximately 45-60 minutes to complete.

-Alcohol EDU - Part I will require approximately 90 minutes to complete and Part II will take approximately 20 minutes to complete.
+Alcohol EDU - This module will require approximately 90 minutes to complete.

-Part II will OPEN on February 8, 2021.
-All new students will receive an email with instructions.
+All three modules will OPEN on August 28, 2023.
+First-year students in Chicago Quarter will access modules through D2L.
+All other new students will receive an email with instructions.

-For all technical issues with AlcoholEdu and Sexual Assault Prevention for Undergraduates, except for log in issues, students can access 24/7 call and chat support at support.everfi.com.
+For all technical issues with AlcoholEdu, Sexual Assault Prevention (for Undergraduates & Graduates) and Diversity, Inclusion & Belonging, except for log in issues, students can access 24/7 call and chat support at https://support.vectortrainingeducation.com/s/article/Help-Resources.

 Students can call the Office of Health Promotion and Wellness at 773.325.7129 and ask to speak to a staff member.
 All full-time staff members serve as Survivor Support Advocates if students need support in regards to sexual and relationship violence.
-Students can also call University Counseling Services at 773.325.7779 to make an appointment to speak with a counselor.
+Students can also call University Counseling and Psychological Services at 773-325-CARE (2273) option #2 to make an appointment or option #1 to speak with a counselor.

 Students can also email email@example.com or fill out this intake form.